Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

 Tickets are $15 for adults, $5 for youth and UI students

-Seibert has 18 years of coaching experience, having most recently served as the head coach at the University of New Haven in West Haven, Conn., from 2005-10.
+Seibert has 18 years of coaching experience, having most recently served as the head coach at the University of New Haven in West Haven, Connecticut, from 2005-10.

 He was at the University of Hartford for five seasons, four as an assistant (2000-04) and one as associate head coach (2004-05).
 Seibert was the top assistant in 2002 when Hartford posted the second-best Division I turnaround.
 He also helped coach the Hawks to a top three finish in the America East Conference from 2002-04.

 Seibert was also an assistant coach at Western Kentucky (1994-98).
-He helped coach the 1995 Western Kentucky team to the second round of the NCAA Tournament, a final ranking of No. 18 in the country and a 27-4 overall record, which was second only to national champion UCLA.
+He helped coach the 1995 Western Kentucky team to the second round of the NCAA Tournament, a final national ranking of No. 18 and a 27-4 overall record, which was second only to national champion UCLA.

 Seibert worked as a college basketball recruiting expert for Insiders Report from 1998-2000.

 He played collegiately at Frederick Community College (Md.) from 1981-83.